 (load-image image) The inverse operation to make-image.
 Returns an environment.

 (loop head & body) A general purpose loop macro.
 This macro is similar to the Common Lisp loop macro, although intentionally much smaller in scope.
 The head of the loop should be a tuple that contains a sequence of either bindings or conditionals.
 A binding is a sequence of three values that define something to loop over.
 They are formatted like: binding :verb object/expression Where binding is a binding as passed to def, :verb is one of a set of keywords, and object is any janet expression.
 The available verbs are: :iterate - repeatedly evaluate and bind to the expression while it is truthy. :range - loop over a range.
 The object should be two element tuple with a start and end value, and an optional positive step.
-The range is half open, [start, end). :down - Same as range, but loops in reverse. :keys - Iterate over the keys in a data structure. :pairs - Iterate over the keys value pairs in a data structure. :in - Iterate over the values in an indexed data structure or byte sequence. :generate - Iterate over values yielded from a fiber.
+The range is half open, [start, end). :range-to - same as :range, but the range is inclusive [start, end]. :down - loop over a range, stepping downwards.
+The object should be two element tuple with a start and (exclusive) end value, and an optional (positive!) step size. :down-to - same :as down, but the range is inclusive [start, end]. :keys - iterate over the keys in a data structure. :pairs - iterate over the keys value pairs as tuples in a data structure. :in - iterate over the values in a data structure. :generate - iterate over values yielded from a fiber.
 Can be paired with the generator function for the producer/consumer pattern. loop also accepts conditionals to refine the looping further.
 Conditionals are of the form: :modifier argument where :modifier is one of a set of keywords, and argument is keyword dependent. :modifier can be one of: :while expression - breaks from the loop if expression is falsey. :until expression - breaks from the loop if expression is truthy. :let bindings - defines bindings inside the loop as passed to the let macro. :before form - evaluates a form for a side effect before of the next inner loop. :after form - same as :before, but the side effect happens after the next inner loop. :repeat n - repeats the next inner loop n times. :when condition - only evaluates the loop body when condition is true.
 The loop macro always evaluates to nil.